caro-mat/caro-mat.github.io/README.md

 ---

-## Project 3: Analysis of brand selfies on instagram and how facial features influence engagement rate
+## Project 3: Computer Vision Analysis of brand selfies on instagram

+How do facial features in brand selfies influence engagement rate?

 *MASTER THESIS, ONGOING UNTIL MAY 2021*

-1. Build instagram scraper
+Step 1: Build instagram scraper
 * access official API
 * search by username or hashtag
 * download metadata and images

 [See instagram scraper](https://github.com/caro-mat/insta_scraper)

-2. Use tensorflow for face detection and analysis
+Step 2: Use tensorflow for face detection and analysis *IN PROGRESS*
-*IN PROGRESS*

 ---